- David B. Root Jr., CFP®, AIF®

 As founder and CEO, David concentrates his firm’s efforts on helping families and institutions with comprehensive wealth management.
-He directs the planning, asset management, analysis, research and review of all client programs and is the driving force behind the firm’s reputation for superior quality in services.
+He directs our firm’s Life Plan 20/20® Financial Planning service, asset management through partners John Mazur and Howard Cunningham, analysis, research and review of all client programs and is the driving force behind the firm’s reputation for superior quality in services.
 “Families look to us to protect the wealth they’ve accumulated…we’re not hired to make them wealthy.”

 Prior to establishing D.B.
 Root & Company in 1994, David was President of Bill Few Associates, a Pittsburgh-based investment and financial advisory firm.
 He also held various management positions with Muhlenkamp and Company, a money management firm, after graduating in 1982 from the University of Michigan with a B.A. in economics.

 David’s expertise carries over into his community service initiatives as the Director of Finance for ASIAM (Asian American Institute for Research and Education – a UPMC Orthopedic Foundation chaired by Savio Woo, Ph.D.), Board of Directors Mt.
 Lebanon Community Endowment and advisory board member of The Pittsburgh Foundation.